5. Rely on Duties and Excises

 Comments

 In the previous plank, we saw why it’s essential to permanently eliminate federal income and payroll taxes.
 Now we turn to the replacement system.
-The best replacement is what we did from 1789 to 1914: duties and excises, meaning taxes on imports and manufactures.
-As we saw in the previous plank, production taxes are levied on people, consumption taxes are levied on goods.
-Duties are taxes collected on goods that cross the border as they enter the country.
-Excises are taxes collected on goods that are produced within the country, either at the point of manufacture or the point of sale.
-(Personally, I prefer the point of manufacture.)
+The best replacement is what we did from 1789 to 1914: duties and excises — taxes on imports and manufactures.

 Consumption taxes leave us comparatively free to choose how much tax we’ll pay.
 We can minimize our personal tax burden by saving.

-That is the system we had in the nineteenth century, and it worked very well.
-As I mentioned, from 1789 to 1914 our central government relied exclusively on consumption taxes and averaged about a tenth of its current size, as a share of the economy.
-Over that period, we rose from a fourth-rate to a first-rate power.
+That is the system we had more more than a century, and it worked.
+Indeed, it worked well.
+Before 1914, our central government relied exclusively on consumption taxes.
+During that time, it averaged about a tenth of its current size, as a share of the economy, and yet the country rose from a third-rate to a first-rate power.
 And in many ways, we were the freest, most prosperous, and happiest people on earth.
-Why not go back to that successful formula?

-Why not rely instead on head taxes and/or property taxes?
-Because they are not consumption taxes, and because head taxes are an abomination, and because property taxes, while also an abomination, have been the traditional mainstay of local governments forever, which lends them a certain venerable status.
-In my ideal system, localities would continue to rely primarily on property taxes, states would continue to rely primarily on sales taxes, and Congress would go back to relying primarily on duties and excises.
-And income taxes would be prohibited.
+To sum up, in my ideal system, localities would continue to rely primarily on property taxes, states would continue to rely primarily on sales taxes (but not VATs), and Congress would go back to relying primarily on duties and excises.
+And income taxes would be banned.

 Constitutional Amendments